 Try to Exercise Regularly

-Platelet-rich plasma injections on the scalp can promote hair growth.
+Platelet-rich plasma injections on the scalp can also promote hair growth.
 You can have regular PRP injections on your scalp for hair loss caused by menopause.
 Since there is nothing in it but your white blood cells, it does not harm either your body or disturb your hormonal balance during this stage.
-Regular PRP treatments can help you to keep your hair strong.

 Avoid Certain Hair Practices